sindresorhus/awesome/readme.md

 - [Awesome Search](https://awesomelists.top) - Quick search for Awesome lists.
 - [StumbleUponAwesome](https://github.com/basharovV/StumbleUponAwesome) - Discover random pages from the Awesome dataset using a browser extension.
 - [Awesome CLI](https://github.com/umutphp/awesome-cli) - A simple command-line tool to dive into Awesome lists.
-- [Awesome Viewer](https://awesome.digitalbunker.dev) - A visualizer for all of the above Awesome lists.
+- Awesome Viewer - A visualizer for all of the above Awesome lists (No longer avaliable)
 - [Track Awesome List](https://www.trackawesomelist.com) - View the latest updates of Awesome lists.